opencog/learn/scm/attic/README.md

 Dead, unused code that might still be interesting.

+* __link-class.scm__: Desribes a form of link discovery and classification that was never implemened.
+The 'shapes' idea took its place.
+Still, it seems odd and curious; maybe something can be done with this idea?

 * __gram-pairwise.scm__ : Code that performs pairwise clustering.
     Three basic functions are provided: (a) merge two words into a new cluster. (b) merge one word into an existing cluster.